The length of a minimal synchronizing word and the \v{C}erny conjecture: Mappings induced by a word and subword

-All distinct matrices of word from $V$ with at most only one nonzero cell outside the fixed column form a basis of $V$. \end{lem} Proof.
-The matrices from $V$ have precisely one unit in any row and zeros everywhere else.
-Let us consider the matrices $V_{i,j}$ with unit in $(i,j)$ cell ($j<k$) and units in ($m,k$) cells for all $m$ except $i$.
-Let zeros be everywhere else.
-So we have only one unit in the first $k-1$ columns and $n-1$ units in the $k$-th column of the matrix $V_{i,j}$.
-Let the matrix $I$ have units in the $k$-th column and zeros in the other columns.
+Let us begin from the matrices $V_{i,j}$ with unit in $(i,j)$ cell ($j<k$) and units in ($m,k$) cells for all $m$ except $i$.
+The remaining cells contain zeros.
+So we have $n-1$ units in the $k$-th column and only one unit in remaining $k-1$ columns of the matrix $V_{i,j}$.
+Let the matrix $K$ have units in the $k$-th column and zeros in the other columns.
 There are $n(k-1)$ matrices $V_{i,j}$.
-Together with $I$ they belong to the subspace $V$.
-So we have $n(k-1)+1$ matrices from $V$.
+Together with $K$ they belong to the set $V$.
+So we have $n(k-1)+1$ matrices.
 For instance,

 $V_{1,1}=\left(

 \right)$

 $V_{3,2}=\left(